ORDER ON THE PROTECTION AND EXCHANGE OF CONFIDENTIAL INFORMATION AND DOCUMENTS

 5. If any party or counsel wishes to use or inquire into a Confidential and Protected Matter at any deposition, the portion of the deposition transcript that relates to the Confidential and Protected Matter will be designated and treated as a Confidential and Protected Matter and subject to the provisions herein.

-6. Because Plaintiff is not the party who has an interest in sealing any documents, Plaintiff shall be required to provide ten (10) days written notice to Defendant of Plaintiff’s intent to file on the docket any documents subject to the confidentiality agreement.
-Defendant shall be responsible for filing an appropriate motion with the Court requesting that the proposed documents be filed under seal.
-In the event Defendant fails to file a motion to seal within the ten day period Plaintiff shall not be required to file the document under seal.
-In the event Defendant files a motion to seal Plaintiff shall not file the documents on the docket until the Court has ruled on the respective motion.
+6. Because Plaintiff is not the party who has an interest in sealing any documents, Plaintiff shall be required to provide ten (10) days written notice to Defendant of Plaintiff’s intent to file on the docket any records subject to the confidentiality agreement.
+The defendant shall be responsible for filing an appropriate motion with the Court requesting that the proposed documents be filed under seal.
+In the event, Defendant fails to file a motion to seal within the ten days the Plaintiff shall not be required to file the document under seal.
+In the event Defendant files, a motion to seal the Plaintiff shall not file the documents on the docket until the Court has ruled on the respective motion.

-7. Each non-lawyer given access to Confidential and Protected Matter or information pursuant to the terms of this Order shall be advised that the Confidential and Protected Matter is being disclosed pursuant to and subject to the terms of this Order and may not be disclosed other than pursuant to the terms hereof.
+7. Each non-lawyer given access to Confidential and Protected Matter or information pursuant to the terms of this Order shall be advised that the Confidential and Protected Matter is being disclosed in accordance with and subject to the terms of this Order and may not be disclosed other than pursuant to the terms hereof.

 8. Entering into, agreeing to and/or complying with the terms of this Order shall not prejudice in any way the right of a party at any time: (1) to seek a determination by the Court of whether any particular item or piece of information should be subject to the terms of this Order; or (2) to seek relief on notice from any provisions of this Order, either generally or as to any particular document or piece of information.